samp/Stationery-Management/README.md

-# stationery-management
+# Stationery Management
- System for tracking stationery usage
+ System for tracking stationery usage.

+C# assignment from April 2019.
+Marked as 82%.